Frannie Léautier: Honors and awards

-In 2019, Léautier received an Honorary Doctorate in Law from Lancaster University in the United Kingdom, in acknowledgement of her work globally in infrastructure.
-In recognition for her contributions to Africa, she holds an Honorary Degree in Humane Letters from North Central College in Illinois, US.
+In 2019, Léautier received an honorary doctorate in Law from Lancaster University in the United Kingdom, in acknowledgement of her work globally in infrastructure.
+In recognition for her contributions to Africa, she holds an honorary degree in Humane Letters from North Central College in Illinois, US.

-In addition to winning various awards, including "Best Manager" and awards for excellence at the World Bank Group, she was repeatedly featured in the New African Magazine list of 100 most influential people in Africa.
+In addition to winning various awards, including "Best Manager" and awards for excellence at the World Bank Group, she has repeatedly been featured in the New African Magazine list of 100 most influential people in Africa.
 She earned the title of ‘Nkosuohemaa’, meaning ‘queen of development’ in the Ahanta language, which was given to her by the Agona people for her work in Ghana.
-She was recently recognized in the first volume of a book on African Women of Worth.
+She was recognized in the first volume of the book African Women of Worth.

 Publications and academia

 Léautier is a well-recognized author and academic, having published books, articles, and papers in international development, leadership, regional issues like integration and trade, and the role of Africa in the world.
-She taught Masters-level courses and advised thesis students, and gave keynote lectures at Sciences Po, MIT, the Kennedy School at Harvard University, the New England Complex Systems Institute, Duke University and the University of Tokyo, among other institutions.
+She taught master's-level courses and advised thesis students, and gave keynote lectures at Sciences Po, MIT, the Kennedy School at Harvard University, the New England Complex Systems Institute, Duke University and the University of Tokyo, among other institutions.